Be Nice, Because People Who Care for Others Live Longer

 Helping others isn’t just a commendable thing to do, it may also extend your life, according to new research.
 A recent study published in the journal Evolution and Human Behavior found that people who occasionally watched and cared for others lived longer than people who didn’t.

-The researchers looked survival data for more than 500 people between ages 70 to 103.
+The researchers looked at survival data for more than 500 people between ages 70 and 103.
 Among these people were grandparents who were not the primary caregivers for their grandchildren, but still took care of them on an occasional basis.
 The researchers also looked at people without children who took care of other people in their social circle.

 The people in the study were followed for almost 2o years.
 The researchers found that grandparents who watched their grandchildren, and older adults who helped their adult children, were more likely to be alive 10 years after their first interview at the start of the study.
 Among the people who did not provide this type of care, half of the group died five years after the start of the study.